2022 Huron River Day Festival Sunday, May 15

-More than 30 years ago, the Huron River Day celebration began as a way to encourage partnerships among government, private and non-profit organizations and to educate citizens about the importance of water quality and Huron River preservation.
-Each year, this event draws approximately 2,500 people from the Ann Arbor community to celebrate the Huron River.
+Over forty years ago, the Huron River Day celebration began as a way to encourage partnerships among government, private and non-profit organizations and to educate citizens about the importance of water quality and Huron River preservation.
+For more information about Huron River Day, call 734.794.6240.

 Huron River Day is a day of celebrating our community's unique and special resource that flows through our City and provides so many benefits to our community and our environment.
 This day of celebration allows us to take the day to recognize the Huron River and to enjoy the boundless gifts that the River offers our community – a source for drinking water, a home for the wildlife both above and below the water, a place for recreation, kayaking, fishing or to just enjoy the peaceful scenery.

 We've designed a few t-shirts and a tote bag in honor of Huron River Day.
 Place an order in advance of the event and sport your purchase on Sunday, May 15!
 Visit the website